 Ahh, here’s the question I’m sure most of you are dying to know the answer to.
 As soon as this little beast was in my sweaty palms, I grabbed a couple boxes of ammo and headed to the sandpit to get the 9mm Carbine dialed in and ready for some real-world testing.
-A Vortex AMG UH-1 holographic sight was mounted on the rail along with some folding sights.
+A No products found. was mounted on the rail along with some folding sights.
 I planned on dialing the rifle in for 100 yards – from previous experience with the SIG Sauer MPX I knew that was about as far away as a 9mm is happy to go.
 The provided Magpul 17-round magazine was loaded up with some Winchester 124-grain FMJ ammo, and within three shots had the rifle on target at 25 yards.
 I went to a kneeling position, and trying for a decent group, proceeded to plunk four rounds touching with no problems whatsoever.
 A good start.

 A few steps back to 50 yards confirmed that I was still on paper, and an adjustment to bring the bullet impact about an inch high at 50 yards worked well.
 A five-shot group from the kneeling position at 50 yards measured about 1 ½” or so.
 I then stood, and proceeded to handily perforate a 1-liter soda bottle shot for shot at the 100-yard marker.
 The gun was a shooter for sure – better than I expected.